Cataract is a disorder that causes the lens or its capsules to lose its transparency or become opaque.

 - Approach patient with a decreased field of vision on the side where visual perception is intact.

-- Teach patient to turn and look in the direction in the defective visual field to compensate for the loss.
+- Teach the patient to turn and look in the direction in the defective visual field to compensate for the loss.

 - Provide comfort measures and Establish a therapeutic relationship with the patient.